March Against Monsanto: Tami Canal

 Tami Monroe Canal, a homemaker and mother of two daughters, was living as a resident in California when Proposition 37, a ballot initiative that would have required labels on products containing genetically engineered food, was rejected by voters in November 2012.
 Monsanto spent $8.1 million opposing the passage of Proposition 37, making it the largest donor against the initiative.
 The combined total spent by food industry advocacy groups on the campaign to defeat Proposition 37 was $45 million.
 Canal credits Proposition 37 with "opening her eyes" to GMOs for the first time.

 Soon after, Canal moved to Utah where she had difficulty finding the same kinds of fresh foods and farmers' markets she had left behind in California.
-"I became increasingly angry every time I would go to the grocery store and spend a small fortune to ensure I wasn't feeding my family poison", she recalled.
 Canal was not only angry about the failure of Proposition 37 and frustrated with trying to find reasonably priced organic food, but she was also concerned about the health of her children.

 Talking about her personal motivations for starting the movement, Canal told the Salt Lake City Weekly, "Companies like Kellogg's and General Mills are putting things like Fruit Loops on the market that are basically 100 percent genetically engineered ingredients.
 And that's marketed to our kids."
 Out of her anger, frustration, and concerns for the health of her children, Canal developed the idea for a "March Against Monsanto" social media campaign.

 Social media campaign

 Canal started a Facebook social media campaign on February 28, 2013.
 She stated: "For too long, Monsanto has been the benefactor of corporate subsidies and political favoritism ...
 Organic and small farmers suffer losses while Monsanto continues to forge its monopoly over the world's food supply, including exclusive patenting rights over seeds and genetic makeup."
-She argued that Monsanto benefited from corporate subsidies and political favoritism and that its patent rights over the genetic makeup of seeds resulted in losses to small and organic farmers.
 Activists Emilie Rensink and Nick Bernabe worked with Canal to promote the march on various social media sites.
 By May 21, the Facebook page had attracted 85,000 members with approximately 110,000 "likes" and about 40,000 daily visitors.